What advantages are there being a Cathedral Chorister?

 When does a young person leave the choir?

 When a boy's voice breaks, and when a girl reaches the age of 16, they leave the choir, but can continue participating in the ceremonial aspects of the Cathedral services through the Cathedral ex-choristers Guild, known as the Cross Guild.
 They are also encouraged to join The Overcrofters – the Cathedral Youth Group, to enable them to continue their association with the Cathedral and other young people.

 How do I apply?

 Complete the application form and send it to the Music Office.
-These are available from the Cathedral welcome desk, the Music Office (NOT open Wednesdays each week) or you can print it from this website (link to the right).
+These are available from the Cathedral welcome desk, the Music Office (NOT open Wednesdays each week) or you can download and print it by clicking on the link below.
 Details will be sent to you by return.